karborator/generic-repository-phalcon/README.md

 # Phalcon-generic-repository
 Generic repository for Phalcon-framework

-Usa copy folder named repository and move somewhere.In my case it will be vendor.
+Move the folder named 'repository 'somewhere in your project.In my case it will be vendor.
-At phalcon services file
+Then, at your services file:

   	        /**
              * Autoload repository
              */
-            include __DIR_ . "/../../vendor/repository/autoload.php";
+            include __DIR__ . "/../../vendor/repository/autoload.php";

 	        /**
              * Generic Repository
              */
             $dependencyInjector['repository'] = new GenericRepository($config, 'user');

-Controller :
+At some Controller :

     /**
      * List all created pages